 This charming alpine resort is nestled between world-renowned Whistler and Blackcomb Mountains.
 Enjoy an extensive range of summer activities from golf, water activities on any of the 5 lakes or numerous rivers, to mountain top dining.
 Experience the beauty of Whistler Blackcomb’s alpine environment via the Peak Adventure on Whistler Mountain.
 Take the Peak2Peak Gondola (included) to Whistler Mountain’s sub-alpine and then rise to 2181m via Whistler’s premier open chair lift.
 At the top of the Peak Chair, guests will be treated to unbelievable views of glaciers, extinct volcanoes, snow-capped peaks and more.
 Summer dates are subject to change due to factors such as weather and snowpack, if gondola is not operating the holiday cost will be adjust, alternatively we can offer the Sea to Sky gondola ride.

 Day 10 Whistler to Wells Gray Provincial Park (421 km/262 mi)

 Travel north today from the mountain village via the upper elevations of the Duffey Lake Road.
 Enjoy breath-taking views of Joffre Glacier and snow-capped Mount Currie that rises to a height of 2,596 meters (8,518 feet).
 Continue the journey north to Lillooet, known as the land of the Gold Rush Trail and ‘Mile Zero’ of the Old Caribou Wagon Road during the Gold Rush Years.
 Now the area is home to the largest Canadian producers of the medicinal plant, Ginseng.
-Visit the Gold Rush Town of Cache Creek where you stop to visit the historic Hat Creek Ranch (included), which literally takes you back to the days of the Gold Rush.
+Visit the Gold Rush Town of Cache Creek where you could stop to visit the historic Hat Creek Ranch (not included), which literally takes you back to the days of the Gold Rush.